 On a low carb diet you will usually eat more saturated fat than a lot of people currently believe is healthy.
 However, it’s only since the 1960s that people have been advised to eat less saturated fat and there’s no evidence that it’s bad for you unless you combine it with a lot of refined carbohydrates.

 Any kind of fat + sugar or fat + bread etc is likely to raise your cholesterol levels, but a low carb diet where you eat the fat but not the carbs is fine.
-This is explained in detail in all the best low carb plans including the one we think is the healthiest and easiest low carb diet, Unleash Your Thin (click the link there to see my review).
+This is explained in detail in all the best low carb plans including New You in 22 (click the link there to see my review).

 In fact, many people on low carb diets find that their cholesterol levels and other indicators actually drop after a few months on the diet, putting them at LESS risk of heart disease than they were before.